fabricior/rsvp-telegram-bot/README.md

 - `en` English
 - `es` Español

-## How to deploy and use your own instance of this bot
+## How to deploy this bot as a Google Cloud Function

 1. Create your own Telegram bot